ThotAlion/Phoenix/README.md

 - ```rosdep update```
 - ```mkdir ros_catkin_ws```
 - ```cd ros_catkin_ws/```
+- For this project, I decided to install a restriction of ROS linked with perception and visual processing.
+With the line below, you can adapt according to your needs.
 - ```rosinstall_generator robot --rosdistro jade --deps --wet-only --tar > jade-robot-wet.rosinstall```
 - ```wstool init -j8 src jade-robot-wet.rosinstall```
 - ```rosdep install --from-paths src --ignore-src --rosdistro jade -y```